anareyna/fronty/README.md

 * `img` : You have to add all the images that will be used in your project here, a copy of the optimized images will then be exported to the `dist/img` folder.
     * `sprite` : Here you can add separated image files that will be part of your sprite which will be created  automatically from here with a gulp task.
 These images need to be in `.png` format.
 * `preprocessors`
-    * `coffee` : This folder contains a file named `app.coffee` which has a basic module structure to get you started and should contain all your application logic.
+    * `js` : This folder contains a file named `app.js` which has a basic module structure to get you started and should contain all your application logic (supports ES6) with Babel.
     * `pug` : This folder contains all your `.pug` files separated in nice individual folders for future project scalability and better debugging.
 The `index.pug` file is your starting point.
         * `_config` : Place all your configurations and pug variables here.
 	    * `_mixins` : Add mixins in the `mixins.pug` file.